Where: Online

 How can we innovate endings as novelists, and how can we reach beyond archetypes for meaning, aiming instead for wildness and freedom?
 We will focus on the endings of all our chosen novels.
 There will be a group Zoom call with a Granta editor.

 What makes a confident writer and self-editor?
 How does prose become ‘exquisite’?
 Discover editing without hurting, and ways to maintain momentum with your novel after the course ends.
-Meet with Sarah Moss for a final one-on-one tutorial, and participate in a group Zoom call with a guest literary agent.
+Meet with your tutor for a final one-on-one tutorial, and participate in a group Zoom call with a guest literary agent.

 This course requires 10-12 hours per week.
 Find out more about the course and teaching method from our education partners Professional Writing Academy.